StillKeepTry/My-Vim/README.md

 # StillKeepTry Vim configuration
 ## My Vim Configuration
+I have been a deep user of vim since 2011.
+I have clean up a sort of vim configuration based on my habit and shared it for every one.

 ## Quick installation
 This vim configuration is very simple to install.
 You can deploy this configuration by running the following script: